Here are answers to some of the most Frequently Asked Questions:

 Q: I am a member of the US Armed Forces and I would like to attend DLIFLC.
 What do I need to do?

-A: DLIFLC does not determine which service-members come to DLI or what language they will be assigned to study, that is driven completely by the needs of the Services and the individual units.
+A: DLIFLC does not determine which service-members come to the institute or what language they will be assigned to study.
+Normally, students are given one of their top three choices of language.
+However, often the assigned language can depend on the needs of the Services.

 Q: How can I find what language courses are available and where?

 A: You can find relevant info through the ARMY TRAINING REQUIREMENTS AND RESOURCES SYSTEM (ATRRS).

 Please make sure to select DLIFLC school code: 215

 To find out more about requirements for specific languages please review our current Catalog.